 These additional requirements pay off: the reliability level of the qualified electronic signature is top notch.
 It is the only type of electronic signature that is one hundred percent capable of identifying the signer, as initial face-to-face verification or an equivalent process is required.
 Should a party dispute the signature at some point, the burden of proof lies with the signatory.
 By way of comparison: with the basic and advanced electronic signatures, the burden of proof lies with the party that initiated the signature.
 Examples of this most secure type of signature are eID and itsme® sign, which Connective uses and offers in Belgium.

 What’s the difference?

 As we’ve explained above, electronic signatures are classified by the level of assurance they offer.
-Each of the three signature types can be legally effective under eIDAS.
+Each of the three types of electronic signatures can be legally effective under eIDAS.
 A basic level of integrity is always guaranteed in the sense that content can’t be altered after signing the document.
 But the levels of security differ significantly, and if you ever need to prove to a court a signature is genuine and was intentionally put on a particular document, there’s a difference in the evidence you must provide.

 The good, the better & the best